Richardson family murders: Jasmine Richardson

-Jasmine Richardson (born October 21, 1993) was born to parents Debra (née Doolan) and Jean-Marc Richardson in Ontario, Canada.
+Jasmine Richardson (born October 21, 1993) was born to Debra (née Doolan) and Jean-Marc Richardson in Ontario, Canada.
 The Richardsons were recovering drug addicts who had met three years previously at a gymnasium in Sudbury and married the following year.
 Jasmine's younger brother, Tyler Jacob Richardson—known to his friends by his middle name—was born five years later.
 Shortly before Jacob was born, the family had relocated to Okotoks, a small farming town outside Calgary, Alberta.
 With Marc and Debra fully recovered from drug addiction and sober, and their family of four now complete, they moved into an older-built townhouse in Okotoks where they set out to raise their new family and start a new life.
 The family initially struggled to pay bills and had to rely on food banks, but were able to eventually purchase a home and move to Medicine Hat, in part thanks to a promotion Marc received at his job, in 2005.
 It was around this same time that Jasmine began to use the Internet more frequently.

 Jasmine was described as a bright and studious straight-A student who made the honour roll at her Catholic school and was actively involved in the fine arts program, as well as being an outgoing and sociable young girl who made lots of friends, held an active social life, and enjoyed typical teen interests.
 However, with her increasing social media usage and interest in the goth subculture, and her continuously becoming friends with older men, her parents began to worry.

 In the summer of 2005, Richardson and her friends began frequenting the Medicine Hat Mall, where they encountered a group of older goth kids; enraptured, they soon started hanging out with this group and modeling themselves after them—Jasmine included.
-Richardson's behavior soon deteriorated after that, with frequent rule-breaking such as repeatedly violating the school dress code in favor of unauthorized gothic attire, and being argumentative with her parents.
-Her social media profiles and the contents thereof were also of great concern to her family; she created numerous accounts on various social networking sites such as MySpace and Zorpia in which she falsified her age as being older than she actually was, posted inappropriate photos, claimed to be bisexual and Wiccan and drink alcohol, and indicated she possessed disturbing interests such as serial killers, scarification, and "kinky shit".
+Richardson's behavior soon deteriorated after that, with frequent rule-breaking such as repeatedly violating the school dress code in favour of unauthorized gothic attire, and being argumentative with her parents.
+Her social media profiles and the contents thereof were also of great concern to her family; she created numerous accounts on various social networking sites such as MySpace and Zorpia in which she falsified her age as being older than she actually was, posted inappropriate photos, claimed to be bisexual and Wiccan and drink alcohol, and indicated she possessed disturbing interests such as serial killers, scarification, and "kinky shit."
 On her profile, she listed American serial killer Jeffrey Dahmer and American industrial musician Marilyn Manson, among others, as her "heroes."